cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * type.
 A CBOR int used to indicate the type of CBOR certificate.
 Currently, type can be a natively signed CBOR certificate (type = 0) or a CBOR compressed X.509 certificates (type = 1), see {{iana}}.

-The following Concise Data Definition Language (CDDL) defines a group, the elements of which are to be used in an unadorned CBOR Sequence {{RFC8742}}.
+The following Concise Data Definition Language (CDDL) defines certificate and tbsCertificate as groups, which are encoded as CBOR Sequences {{RFC8742}}.
 The member names therefore only have documentary value.

 ~~~~~~~~~~~ CDDL
 certificate = (